Ready For Unsteady

 a gardener and prepper shaking hands

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

 Ready For Unsteady is a practical disaster preparedness website for everyday people.
 We provide easy emergency planning tips, beginner prepping guides, and step‑by‑step checklists to help you stay safe during life’s unexpected disruptions, without fear‑mongering.

 Not even close.
-Preparing for emergencies doesn’t mean you’re stockpiling for the end of the world—it means you’re being realistic about the everyday disruptions that do happen: power outages, heatwaves, supply chain delays, cyberattacks, and extreme weather events are all on the rise.
+Preparing for emergencies doesn’t mean you’re stockpiling for the end of the world.
+It means you’re being realistic about the everyday disruptions that do happen: power outages, heatwaves, supply chain delays, cyberattacks, and extreme weather events are all on the rise.

 Think of it this way: you probably have car insurance and home insurance, right?
 You don’t expect your house to burn down or your car to get totaled, but you plan just in case.
 Emergency preparedness is the same idea: it’s resilience insurance for you, your family, and your peace of mind.